 "After an impressive debut with NHK Symphony Orchestra in summer of 2019, Harada immediately had a reinvitation for the 2019-20 season and in 2020-21 stepped in for MTT for two additional subscription weeks."

-While maintaining a growing presence across the globe, recent and upcoming guest conducting highlights include the symphony orchestras of Houston, NHK, Yomiuri Nippon, Osaka, Tokyo, Seattle, Hawaii, Fort Worth, Indianapolis, Memphis, Louisiana, North Carolina, Phoenix, Virginia, as well as the Osaka Philharmonic, Kanagawa Philharmonic, Nagoya Philharmonic, New Japan Philharmonic, Tokyo Philharmonic, and Orquesta Filarmónica de Sonora in Mexico.
+Recent and upcoming highlights include engagements with the symphony orchestras of Houston, Seattle, NHK, Yomiuri Nippon, Osaka, Tokyo, Hawaii, Fort Worth, Indianapolis, Memphis, Louisiana, Charlotte, West Virginia, Tucson, Phoenix, and Virginia, as well as the Osaka Philharmonic, Kanagawa Philharmonic, Nagoya Philharmonic, New Japan Philharmonic, Tokyo Philharmonic, and Orquesta Filarmónica de Sonora in Mexico.
 Harada has also recorded two CDs with the Tokyo Symphony Orchestra and one with Japan Philharmonic Orchestra.

-Having completed his fourth season as Associate Conductor of the Cincinnati Symphony and Pops, Harada regularly assisted Music Director Louis Langrée and with James Conlon and Juanjo Mena for the May Festival.
-He is a four-time recipient of The Solti Foundation U.S. Career Assistance Award, and in 2013 was invited to the Bruno Walter National Conductor Preview.
+Harada was Associate Conductor for four years at the Cincinnati Symphony and Pops, where he regularly assisted with Music Director Louis Langrée and collaborated with James Conlon and Juanjo Mena at the orchestra’s annual May Festival.
+He is a six-time recipient of The Solti Foundation U.S. Career Assistance Award, and in 2013 was invited to the Bruno Walter National Conductor Preview.
 He studied with Lorin Maazel at Castleton Festival and Fabio Luisi at the Pacific Music Festival, where, at Valery Gergiev’s invitation, he served on the festival’s faculty in 2016, 2018, and 2021.